We don't want to let down our guard. Yet that is the only way to discover that being guarded is our big problem.

 Note of caution: in doing our own work, we are apt to start noticing other people's masks and Lower Self.
 But each person must decide to do this work themselves, and it must be done with care.
 For the psyche can be damaged, even shattered, if this work is not done intentionally and methodically.

 The truth is, we provoke the defenses of others when we stay in our mask.
-So focusing our efforts on our own ability to live with authenticity will offer the most effective help for everyone.
+Focusing our efforts on our own ability to live with authenticity will offer the most effective help for everyone.

 In Jill's Experience